ahlove3/480/FinalProject/Readme.md

 Night Dragon is known to target oil, gas, and petrochemical companies.
 Deep Panda targets various industries including governments, defense, financial, and telecommunication while Putter Panda targets space, satellites, and remote sensing technology.

+**Identified Problems**

+While building and testing our model we ran into a few unforeseen problems.
+It makes sense, In hindsight, for our model to have lower kappa and accuracy scores because of the data of choice.
+All information on the cyber actors was collected and utilized because the actors and their associated attacks are open source knowledge.
+Much of the critical information which would be useful in a machine learning model, such as ours, may not be easily accessible in the public domain.
+Cyber actors of interest, if successful, will not have a large amount of information known on their techniques, software utilized, and known IP address associations.
+If this knowledge is commonly known and easily accessible on the internet, it is assumed the actors would change associated techniques and methods for attacks, otherwise they would not be successful in the future.

 **Cyber Adversaries Count**
 ![Image of Count of Cyber Actors](Cyber_Adversaries_Count_Bar_Chart.PNG)